thwerks/GCode-Auto-Arranger/README.md

 You can specify the X, Y starting offset.
 Default is X5mm Y5mm This is a work in progress so if anyone has an issue, send me a picture of what its doing and your GCode so I can try to fix it.
 Open to suggestions
-gcode3.TXT

 All you need to do is download NodeJS for Windows or Linux.
-Its was written in NodeJS 14 and possibly might not work in NodeJS 10 but I'm not completely sure You need to edit the first 5 lines with dimensions that match your printer, its currently set for an Ender 3
+It was written in NodeJS 14 and possibly might not work in NodeJS 10 but I'm not completely sure You need to edit the first 5 lines with dimensions that match your printer, its currently set for an Ender 3